In jungle raj, safety of women in God's hands: Priyanka slams UP govt | Politics

 - India

-The Congress general secretary alleged that such crimes are being committed against women in Uttar Pradesh which would make ''one's soul tremble'', but the government is ''sleeping''.
+The Congress general secretary alleged the crimes being committed against women in Uttar Pradesh are so heinous that those would make ''one's soul tremble'', but the government is ''sleeping''.

 ''In Mathura, goons who had been harassing a girl for a year entered her house and threw her from the terrace.
 A girl, troubled over being teased, ended her own life in Hamirpur,'' she said in a tweet in Hindi.